helrond/clbsj.org/_posts/2020-09-17-scholar-activist-encounter-eben-sphynx-egbe-and-norman-gottwald.md

 upbringings have shaped their work and commitment.

 **Advance registration required**

-<a class="hollow button small" href="https://us02web.zoom.us/meeting/register/tZwucuiurz8iH9ehReExrtWShKzutaQPD0Nz">Register</a>
+<a class="primary donate button small" href="https://us02web.zoom.us/meeting/register/tZwucuiurz8iH9ehReExrtWShKzutaQPD0Nz">Register</a>

 Eben “Sphynx” Egbe is an anticolonial organizer and open source technologist.
 Raised primarily by his Baptist mother in the west African